segasai/minimint/README.md

 ## Examples

-See the notebook in the examples/ folder
+See the [notebook](examples/Example.ipynb) in the examples folder

+## Synthetic stellar populations
+If you are interested in synthetic stellar populations you will need the implementation of the IMF.
+For this you may want to use https://github.com/keflavich/imf